biancamika/digital-garden/content/2. Literature Notes/The McDonaldization of Education - the rise of slow - Literature Notes.md

 		+ Respond to ==real needs== of students
 		+ Shift to using content to teach skills, student interest, and how to learn
 		+ Student-centered
-		+ Teachers must become co-learners, and let go of control. [[Teachers are facilitators]]
+		+ Teachers must become co-learners, and let go of control. [[3.
+Permanent Notes/Teachers are facilitators]]
 		+ Requires ==trust==: districts to trust administrators, administrators to trust teachers, and teachers to trust students.
 		+ Supporting all of this is a community deeply connected to the life of the school
 	+ Formative